 If you’re reading this today, you’re alive.

 Maybe you don’t feel that way.
 Instead, you’re barely holding on.
-You feel numb, unworthy, somehow less than fully human.
+You feel numb, unworthy of God’s love.

 It’s especially easy to feel that way if you’re one of the thousands of people suffering from chronic disease or devastating injury.
 Perhaps you’re one of the millions of people who care for them.
 Either way, you’ve forgotten what it’s like to have what most would call a “normal” life.